audion-lang/audion/README.md

 **Let's hack music.
 A batteries-included language for making stuff that ticks: installations, interactive music, performance, audiovisual art, sound design and your very own musical instruments.**

-Adion will let you sequence and sync any hardware and software.
-Control synthesizers, DAWs, lighting rigs and anything that speaks OSC or sits on a network.
-The concurrency model is syncronised by default.
-Audion is friendly to anyone/any-agent with a familiar syntax that you probably already know.
+Adion will let you syncronize and sequence any  synthesizers, DAWs, lighting rigs and anything that speaks OSC or sits on a network.
+The concurrency model is syncronised.
+Audion is friendly to anyone/anything with a familiar syntax that you probably already know.

 Audion is a capable scripting language for the stuff that doesn't need introduction: Database Queries, network requests, data analysis.
 It's small enough to run on some embedded systems like the Raspberry PI.